 Want to change jobs?
 Seek out new opportunities consistently, and act on every one of them.

 Want to learn to play golf?
 You have to practice consistently at the driving range, putting green, and on the course.
 Playing one round a year will not build your skills.

-Final Thoughts on How Daily Habits Can Influence Your Future
+Final Thoughts on How (and Why) Your Daily Routines Determine Your Future

 Habits are tricky things, both to develop and to break.